 At direct contrast to The Exorcist’s blind acceptance of Catholic dogma was Ken Russell’s The Devils (1971) based on a true incident at a 17th Century convent, which sees that possession is no more than superstition and sexual hysteria and exorcism as a tool of political oppression by the Catholic Church.

 Also of interest is Requiem (2006), a contrary telling of the Emily Rose/Anneliese Michel story that offers mental illness as an explanation.
 Of Love and Other Demons (2010) has an 18th Century priest sent to question a woman who is suspected of being possessed and falling for her.
+Demons (2017) progresses as a standard possession and exorcism film before the revelation there is no possession, just an abuse victim.

 Comedy and Light Fantasy

-In less serious efforts there are the likes of Danny Kaye taken over by his twin brother in Wonder Man (1944); a woman taken over by a dead Hollywood starlet in Maxie (1985) and the unofficial erotic film version in Erotic Possessions (2000); a nerdy girl possessed in Girlfriend from Hell (1989); Heart and Souls (1993) with Robert Downey Jr possessed by four different people to complete their unfinished business; Brendan Fraser possessed by a disembodied monkey in Monkeybone (2001); and the romcom Just Like Heaven (2015) where Mark Ruffalo is inhabited by a comatose Reese Witherspoon.
+In less serious efforts there are the likes of Danny Kaye taken over by his twin brother in Wonder Man (1944); a woman taken over by a dead Hollywood starlet in Maxie (1985) and the unofficial erotic film remake Erotic Possessions (2000); a nerdy girl possessed in Girlfriend from Hell (1989); Heart and Souls (1993) with Robert Downey Jr possessed by four different people to complete their unfinished business; Brendan Fraser possessed by a disembodied monkey in Monkeybone (2001); and the romcom Just Like Heaven (2015) where Mark Ruffalo is inhabited by a comatose Reese Witherspoon.

 In the unserious vein, we had Killer Tongue (1996) about a woman with a possessed tongue; Idle Hands (1999) about a slacker with a demonically possessed hand; an executed killer who inhabits a gingerbread man in The Gingerdead Man (2006); She Kills (2016) about a woman with a possessed vagina; and Killer Sofa (2019) about a possessed recliner chair.